wise-vision/project-cezary/README.md

 		};
 };
 ```
-This part of device tree defines Analog to Digital converter pins.
 Channel 2 is used because in E5 mini board it is deafult channel.
 ### prj.conf
+It has the same use like in dev board, but its added more configs:
+*ADC for reading values from moisture sensor.
+*GPIO for changeing colour of led.
 ```c
 CONFIG_ADC=y
 CONFIG_SHELL=y